 - Stopped wasting time trying to figure it out on your own?
 (How much is your time worth?)

-- Had real actionable steps and an accessibility checklist?
+- Had real actionable steps and a document accessibility checklist?

 - Could ask questions and get support on real projects?